German industry sputters as euro zone crisis weighs

 "With the various industrial survey indicators pointing to steeper falls in production ahead, Germany's growth engine is still sputtering, if not in reverse," said Jonathon Loynes, chief European economist at Capital Economics.

-Industrial companies have taken a knock recently, with German steelmaker Salzgitter cutting its full-year outlook and Continental, Germany's biggest tyre maker, said it would scale back some production as Europe's debt crisis saps demand.
+Industrial companies have taken a knock recently, with German steelmaker Salzgitter (SZGG.DE) cutting its full-year outlook and Continental (CONG.DE), Germany's biggest tyre maker, said it would scale back some production as Europe's debt crisis saps demand.

 German industrial production has nonetheless fared much better than struggling euro zone peers such as Spain, where industrial output fell by 7 percent on the year in September.